lionelmace/ibmcloud-labs/labs/Lab Kubernetes - Orchestrate your docker containers/README.md

 # Step 3 - Create a cluster
 To create a cluster, you have two options either a free cluster or a paid cluster.
-+ A free cluster comes with one worker node to deploy container pods upon.
++ A **free cluster** comes with one worker node to deploy container pods upon.
 A worker node is the compute host, typically a virtual machine, that your apps run on.
-+ A paid cluster can have as many worker nodes as you want.
++ A **paid cluster** can have as many worker nodes as you want.
 A paid cluster requires requires a Bluemix Infrastructure (SoftLayer) account.
-If you have a Bluemix Infrastructure (SoftLayer) account, you can skip this first step and go to the step 2 *Set SoftLayer credentials*.
+If you have a Bluemix Infrastructure account, you can skip this first step and go to the step 2 *Set SoftLayer credentials*.

 1. Create your free Kubernetes cluster.
     ```